jaswanthk20/Home-Security-System/README.md

+# Home Security System

-Summary
+## Summary

 The purpose of this project was to build a home security system that detects intrusion through a door or a window and alerts the homeowner.

 The project began on January 16th, 2023, and was completed on March 29th, 2023.
 The project was a success as the security system detected intrusions from the door or window in under one minute and alerted the homeowner by blinking the correct LED’s and sounding the siren.
 The best outcome during testing was intruder detection in under one second.

 The major problems faced were:
 1. Not having enough pins on the Arduino.
 2. PIR sensor and ultrasonic sensor’s impractical implementations.

 Solutions to the above problems:
 1. To solve this problem, the RX/D0 pin was used as a standard input pin.
 2. Since the PIR sensor and ultrasonic led to issues during implementation, another hall effect sensor was used instead, and it worked perfectly.
 Also, using only hall effect sensors resulted in consistent and improved results.

 Along the way, some changes were made in the schedule as seen in Appendix D (initial schedule) and Appendix E (final schedule).
 Time allocated to brainstorming, logbook and final report was reduced, and more time was given to work on LCD, keypad, LED, speaker, and sensors.

 Work that was completed in the latter half of the project included, implementing a matrix keypad to enter passcode to gain access to house, ultrasonic sensor testing, PIR motion sensor implementation, implementing a hall effect sensor used in the final design, implementing an LCD screen to display the passcode entered and current state of house, and an audio system to alert homeowner when the system is triggered/intrusion is detected.
 In this part, final implementation of the system and all components with firmware was completed since the last report.

-1. Introduction
+##1.
+Introduction

 This report presents the design and implementation of a home security system that aims to protect homes from intruders.
 The project began on January 16th, 2023, and was completed on March 29th, 2023.
 This report provides a comprehensive overview of the design, development, and implementation of the home security system.
 Following the executive summary, this report is structured into several sections, including the introduction, discussion, and conclusion.